 Sampling methodologies and quality control/quality assurance procedures must follow the B.C.
-Field Sampling Manual or any applicable methods and/or procedures prescribed in protocols.
+Field Sampling Manual, the MEND Report 1.20.1-Prediction Manual for Drainage Chemistry from Sulphidic Geologic Materials or any applicable methods and/or procedures prescribed in protocols.

-- 1. Subject to paragraph 2, substances must be analysed by a "qualified laboratory", as defined in the Environmental Data Quality Assurance Regulation using methods specified in: - a. the B.C.
+- Subject to paragraph 2, substances must be analyzed by a "qualified laboratory", as defined in the Environmental Data Quality Assurance Regulation using methods specified in: - a. the B.C.
 Environmental Laboratory Manual; or - if no methods are specified for the required analysis in the B.C.
 Environmental Laboratory Manual, a method approved in writing by the director on a case-by-case basis. - 2.
 If a director is satisfied that either a method specified in the B.C.
 Environmental Laboratory Manual is not appropriate in the circumstances or that another method will provide more accurate results, the director may require an alternative method under this paragraph in writing and on a case-by-case basis.